Best Health Insurance in Maine (2026)

 Best Health Insurance Companies in Maine

 Mending Health is the best health insurance company in Maine.
-Other leading providers include Anthem, Harvard Pilgrim and Community Health Options.
+It combines competitive premiums, manageable deductibles and reasonable out-of-pocket maximums.
+Other top Maine insurers: Anthem, Harvard Pilgrim and Community Health Options.
+Each provides reliable coverage with different costs and network options.

 Mending Health$757$8,500$4,0004.7MENDING Clear Choice Silver 4000 (No Direct Primary Care/DPC)